 These fabulous inventions give us so much peace of mind.
 They are basically zip up sacks that you can get in a range of togs.
 You place baby within them and he is nice and cosy warm without the need for blankets.
 It saves you the worry that baby is going to kick off the blanket and get cold or worse still, kick it over his head and put himself at risk for SIDS.
 Dex was born in the summer so we used 0.5 tog sleep sacks from Mothercare to start with before moving onto this gorgeous Antipodes Merino wool sleepsack.
+Felix was born in the winter so sleepsacks were an absolute must to keep him warm and cosy.
+We started with the ergoPouch Swaddle and moved into Grobags later.

 2. Teething essentials – powder, gel, dribble bibs.